Polynomial term structure models: Introduction

+\begin{definition} A polynomial term structure model is the collection of functions $R,G, b, a$ satisfying Hypotheses (PDE), (SDE) and (POLY) along with a family of weak solutions $(\Omega, \ff, \QQ; Z, W)$ indexed by the initial point $Z_0 = z \in I$.
+A polynomial model is non-degenerate if the coefficients $(g_k)_k$ are linearly independent functions. \end{definition}

 This work is inspired by the interest rate model of Siegel \cite{S}.
-He showed that for all integers $d \ge 1$ there exist an explicit affine functions $R$ and explicit quadratic functions $b$, such that the partial differential equation \eqref{eq:PDE} has a solution $H$ such that $H(x, \cdot)$ is affine for all $x \ge 0$.
-Note that in this case $\partial_{z_i z_j} H$ vanishes identically, and hence the function $a=\sigma \sigma^\top$ need not be specified to verify the partial differential equation.
-Furthermore, he showed that for a certain choice of $\sigma$ that the corresponding the stochastic differential equation \eqref{eq:SDE} has a non-explosive solution valued in the bounded state-space
+He showed that for all integers $d \ge 1$ there exist an explicit affine functions $R$ and explicit quadratic functions $b$, such that Hypothesis (PDE) is satisfied by a function $G$ such that $G(\tau, \cdot)$ is affine for all $\tau \ge 0$.
+Note that in this case $\partial_{z_i z_j} G$ vanishes identically, and hence the function $a=\sigma \sigma^\top$ need not be specified to verify the partial differential equation.
+Furthermore, it was shown that for a certain choice of $\sigma$ that the corresponding the stochastic differential equation has a non-explosive solution valued in the bounded state-space

-We mention also the rational model of Brody \& Hughston \cite{BH}.
+We mention also the Brody--Hughston rational affine model \cite{BH}.
 Working under the objective measure $\PP$, the state price density is modelled $V_t = \alpha(t) + \beta(t) M_t$ where $\alpha$ and $\beta$ are deterministic functions and $M$ is a $\PP$-martingale.
-We show in section~\ref{se:extensions} that the Brody--Hughston model is a special case of the time-inhomogeneous polynomial models considered here.
+Such rational affine models have been extended by Akahori--Hishida--Teichmann--Tsuchiya \cite{AHTT}, Filipovi\'c-Larsson--Trolle \cite{FLT} and Macrina \cite{Macrina} among others.
+We show in section~\ref{se:extensions} that the Brody--Hughston model fits in our time-inhomogeneous polynomial framework considered here.

 Just as the Brody--Hughston model and the Siegel model described above, most of the polynomial models of this paper (but not all -- see section \ref{se:unbounded}) have the property that the spot interest rate is \textit{bounded}.
 This stands in contrast to many familiar models, such as the Vasicek and Cox--Ingersoll--Ross models.
 Nevertheless, the range of the spot interest rate can be expressed easily in terms of the model parameters, and hence the range can be calibrated to any desired (finite) width.